theredhammer/FlipperZero-PEASS-ng/README.md

 Search por dc in the code and change it with your discord webhook link.
 Right now do it in both .txt and .ps1.
 (In the next days i will change it to just do it on the .txt)
 Upload your changes
-Get raw view from the payload and copy the link. make it shorter with https://link.iamjakoby.com/ and option 307 copi that link and put it in the .txt file.
+Get raw view from the payload and copy the link.
+Make it shorter with https://link.iamjakoby.com/ and option 307 Copy that link and put it in the .txt file.
 Copy to your flipper zero and execute!

 Have fun!!

 Any error or problem please open a issue, is my first payload and probably doesnt worak as expected in all computers.
+### ToDo
+[ ] Linpeas version